GiuliaTeggi/react-webpack-starter/README.md

 # react with webpack 5 starter

-React with webpack 5 starter project
+React with webpack 5 starter template